-In addition to standard tools like antivirus, here are three additional heuristics you can use to determine if LogViewPlus can be trusted.
+In addition to standard tools like antivirus, here are four additional heuristics you can use to determine if LogViewPlus can be trusted.

 1. We are accountable.
 Clearcove Limited is registered in England and has been doing business online since 2006.
 Our company number is 6030104 which you can verify with the UK government.
 Clearcove is governed by English and European law - including GDPR.

-LogViewPlus also licenses code from professional third party companies including Microsoft, DevExpress, RedGate and Rebex.
+LogViewPlus also uses code licensed from professional third party companies including Microsoft, DevExpress, RedGate and Rebex.

 Accountability is a very important security guarantee that is not generally provided by open source software.
-LogViewPlus does not use open source software with the exception of the tar libraries from SharpZipLib - which we manually reviewed before a one time import.
+LogViewPlus does not use open source software with the exception of the tar libraries from SharpZipLib and portions of Json.NET.
+Both of these code bases were manually reviewed before a one-time import.

 LogViewPlus should only be downloaded from LogViewPlus.com.
 If you do not see the "Clearcove Limited" signature on your executable, please let us know and DO NOT execute the software.
 Cracked software will be missing this signature.

-Executing these two commands from the command line will show that, by default, LogViewPlus has only one port open:
+Executing these two commands from the command line will show that LogViewPlus has only one port open by default:

-This port is used to run LogViewPlus in "single instance" mode.
-The port is listening on the loopback address - so it is only accessible to processes running on the local machine.
+The port is listening on the loopback address which can only be accessed by processes running on the same machine.
 The port number is random and will likely change with each application restart.

 After making this change, you can save your settings and restart LogViewPlus.
-There should now be no ports in use:
+There will now be no ports in use:

 The only other time that you will see ports listed for LogViewPlus is if you have taken a user action which is obviously network related.
-For example, monitoring a remote datasource, registering, or checking for application updates.
-Note that LogViewPlus may check for application updates shortly after start up.
-This check can also be disabled in Application Settings.
+For example, monitoring a remote data source, registering, or checking for application updates.
+In these scenarios the address, ports, and data transferred should be easy to verify if required.